-The Guidelines shall become effective on the date of their publication in the Gazzette.
+The Guidelines shall become effective on the date of their publication in the Gazette.

-APPENDIX IA

-Interest Rate Sensitivity

-Heads of Accounts

-Rate sensitivity and time bucket

-Liabilities

-Capital, Reserves and Surplus Non-sensitive Current Deposits Non-sensitive.

-3. Savings Bank Deposits Sensitive to the extent of interest paying (core)
+APPENDIX IA Ir nterest Rate Sensitivity Heads of Accounts Rate sensitivity and time bucket L: iabilities 1.
+Capital, Reserves and Surplus Non-sensitive 2.
+Current Deposits Non-sensitive.
+3. Savings Bank Deposits Sensitive to the extent of interest paying (core) portion.

-portion.
 This may be included in over 3-6 months bucket.
 The non-interest paying portion may be shown in non-sensitive bucket.

-Where banks can estimate the future behaviour/sensitivity of current/savings bank deposits to changes in market variables, the sensitivity so estimated could be shown under appropriate time buckets.

-4. Term Deposits and Sensitive and reprices on maturity.
-The amounts Certificates of Deposit should be distributed to different buckets on the basis of remaining term to maturity.
+Where banks can estimate the future behaviour/ sensitivity of current/savings bank deposits to changes in market variables, the sensitivity so estimated could be shown under appropriate time buckets.
+4. Term Deposits and Certificates of Deposit Sensitive and reprices on maturity.
+The amounts should be distributed to different buckets on the basis of remaining term to maturity.
 However, in case of floating rate term deposits, the amounts may be shown under the time bucket when deposits contractually become due for repricing.
 5. Borrowings - Fixed Sensitive and reprices on maturity.
 The amounts should be distributed to different buckets on the basis of remaining maturity.
 6. Borrowings - Floating Sensitive and reprices when interest rate is reset.
 The amounts should be distributed to the appropriate bucket which refers to the repricing date.
 7. Borrowings - Zero Coupon Sensitive and reprices on maturity.
 The amounts should be distributed to the respective maturity buckets.

-8. Borrowings from BSL Upto 1 month bucket.

-9. Refinances from other agencies. (a) Fixed rate: As per respective maturity.

-(b) Floating rate: Reprices when interest rate is reset.

-10. Other Liabilities and Provisions
+1306 SIERRA LEONE GAZETTE 14th October, 2022 8.
+Borrowings from BSL Upto 1 month bucket.
+9. Refinances from other agencies. (a) Fixed rate : As per respective maturity. (b) Floating rate : Reprices when interest rate is reset.
+10. Other Liabilities and Provisions i) Bills Payable i) Non-sensitive. ii) Inter-office Adjustment ii) Non-sensitive. iii) Provisions Non-sensitive. iii) Others iv) iv) Non-sensitive

-- i)

-- Bills Payable Inter-office Adjustment ii)

-- Provisions iii)

-- iv) Others

-- Non-sensitive. i)

-- ii) Non-sensitive.

-- iii) Non-sensitive.

-- iv) Non-sensitive

-11.Repos / Bills Re-discounted, Swaps (Buy / Sell) etc. Reprices only on maturity and should be distributed to the respective maturity buckets.
+11. Repos / Bills Re-discounted, Swaps (Buy / Sell) etc. Reprices only on maturity and should be distributed to the respective maturity buckets.